Portland Press Herald: Maine Trust for Local News

 In July 2023, it was announced that a national nonprofit, the National Trust for Local News, would buy the Press Herald from Brower.
 The Press Herald, along with 4 daily and 17 weekly Maine papers owned by Brower, is part of the new Maine Trust for Local News, a subsidiary of the National Trust for Local News.
 In 2024, the Maine Trust for Local News implemented a centralized organizational structure across its properties.
 Carolyn Fox serves as the trust's first executive editor, overseeing journalists across all titles, while Scott Monroe was named the first managing editor, overseeing newsroom production, digital operations, and community editors of weekly newspapers.
 As of 2025, the Maine Trust operates with 363 employees across Maine.

-The company is the consolidated former media companies MaineToday Media, Alliance Media Group and Sun Media Group.
+The company is the consolidated former media companies MaineToday Media, Alliance Media Group, and Sun Media Group.
 Organizational details of the trust are not public.

-The new ownership led to a number of leadership resignations.
+METLN's new ownership led to a number of leadership resignations.
 Managing editor Nita Lelyveld left.
 Executive editor Steve Greenlee left the paper one year later to become a Boston University professor.
 Greenlee told the Poynter Institute that his resignation came at "a time of great stress."
 In October 2024, Greenlee was replaced by Carolyn Fox, the former managing editor of the Tampa Bay Times.
 In late 2024, publisher Lisa DiSisto stepped down after 12 years.
 Advertising executive Stefanie Manning, who co-owns a Portland diner and the Harvest on the Harbor food festival, become managing director.
 Manning told staff the Maine Trust for Local News lost more than $500,000 in 2024.

-In early 2025, National Trust for Local New co-founder and CEO Elizabeth Hansen Shapiro, resigned, after her salary rise was criticized.
-Lewiston Sun Journal publisher Jody Jalbert, who worked for the paper for 36 years, resigned in early 2025.
+In December 2024, National Trust for Local New co-founder and CEO Elizabeth Hansen Shapiro resigned, after her salary rise was criticized.
+Lewiston Sun Journal publisher Jody Jalbert, who worked for the paper for 36 years, also resigned.
 In January 2025, syndicated and freelance sports, culture and opinion writers for the Portland Press Herald were laid off.
 In March 2025, the Maine Trust for Local News announced 49 layoffs in production, circulation and advertising.
 In June 2025, the newspaper eliminated a managing editor position leaving it with only one managing editor.

 In September 2025, nearly 50 reporters, photographers, copy editors, designers, advertising representatives and business staff at the Lewiston Sun Journal, The Times Record in Brunswick, and weekly newspapers voted to join the News Guild of Maine over concerns about pay equity and job security.
 Prior to the vote, the union represented more than 100 workers at the Portland Press Herald, Lewiston Sun Journal, Kennebec Journal and Morning Sentinel.